railsjazz/create_update_destroy_async/README.md

     if @user.save_async
       ... # this won't work as expected else
-      ... # sorry validation happens in the background end
+      ... # sorry validation happens only in the background end
   ```
 - you cannot refer variables in your code, because they will be created in the background.
 Example: